Thunderborne/oregonstate-CS-406/README.md

 |------------|---------------------------------------------------------------------|
 | time       | This method will be used to delay read/write to the communication pipe |
 | random     | Random will allow program to roll a dice                            |

+### Wishlist for the Future of Project (Post-CS 406)
+- Make some encounters randomized
+- Change a couple of dictionaries into classes for cleaner code
+- Create additional paths for players to choose instead of a linear level design